 A sedentary lifestyle (one that includes little or no exercise) has been shown to double the risk of heart disease.
-Even thirty minutes per day of low-impact exercise like walking can dramatically improve your heart health, as well as lower risk factors for heart disease like obesity, excess body weight, high blood pressure, and improve blood cholesterol levels.
+Even thirty minutes per day of low-impact exercise like walking can dramatically improve your heart health, as well as lower risk factors for heart disease like obesity, excess body weight, high blood pressure and high blood cholesterol levels.

 Remember, the heart is a muscle.
 Just as lifting weights causes the muscles in your arms, legs, and trunk to strengthen and become more durable, cardiovascular exertion through jogging, biking, swimming, or rowing can strengthen the heart muscle, increasing its ability to do its job.

-Dr. Brewer, along with other heart-health physicians, recommend high intensity interval training (HIIT) and muscle-mass building exercises for optimum heart health.
+Dr. Brewer, along with other heart-health physicians, recommends high-intensity interval training (HIIT) and muscle-building exercises for optimum heart health.

 3. Drink plenty of water

 Optimal hydration helps your heart do its job, while dehydration causes unnecessary strain on your heart.
 Since your blood is mostly made of water, when you become dehydrated, the volume of your blood decreases and is adversely impacted by sodium, which makes it harder for the heart to distribute oxygenated, nutrient-rich blood throughout the body.

 Received wisdom recommends eight cups of water per day, but the National Academies of Science, Engineering, and Medicine actually recommend over 11 cups for women and over 15 cups for men per day.
 Actual water requirements will vary by activity level, climate, exposure to sun, and body weight.

 Smoking damages the blood vessels that lead to your heart, brain and other body parts.
 This makes you four times more likely to die of heart attack or stroke and three times more likely to die from sudden cardiac death than a non-smoker.